riklauder/Bedbug/src/README.md

 # Bedbug
 Bedbug Staging is currently holding test code.
 Mostly Java Spring Maven files.
 Should create an authorization server locally that allows for user authentication.

-# Lakehead Bedbug
+# Lakehead Bedbug aka Phaze 1

 Lakehead Bedbug currently has all the files on the test public url http://lakeheadbedbug.hopto.org This demonstrates sucessfully OAuth2 Authorization Grant Code.
 ## Build Process

 None as itS just HTML, CSS and Javascript.
 Also the tokens and requests need to be hosted on specific registered domains.
 This is currently running on lighttpd on a linux router.
-# Bedbug Staging ui
+# Bedbug Staging ui Phaze 2

 This is Oauth 2 with Java under a virual token bearer Authorization.
 Users still login directly through Google/Lakehead myino however the RMS system handles tokens.
 This increases scope and duration of the authentication.